 Add/Buy

-• Initiated an investment in London Stock Exchange Group, a provider of global financial markets infrastructure services.
-The company possesses a unique collection of data assets with upside potential and high-moat trading/clearing venue exposure.
-The portfolio management team sees promising possibilities in the company’s investment in the desktop user interface tools such as Refinitiv, as well its partnership with Microsoft Azure.
+• Increasing the position in London Stock Exchange Group plc, a provider of global financial markets infrastructure services.
+The company possess a unique collection of data assets with upside potential.
+MFS sees the potential for possibilities in the company’s investment in the desktop user interface at Refinitiv, as well the company’s partnership with Microsoft Azure.

 Trim/Sell